ldrcore/modelling/README.md

 need to validate this same rule: `'email' => 'required'`.
 But why? this completely breaks the sense of reusability and allows a lot of mistakes.
 Using this trait you define in Model-level this rule, and into every and any operation, this rule will be validated.

+### Customizable

+Allows the user to customize some uncustomizable features of the Laravel framework regarding the model instance using the package's config file for easy to use.

+List of allowed customizations:

+* Timestamp names.
+With this configuration the timestamp name defined on the package's config file will allow you to use your preferred name without having to add them manually either on the Blueprint or the Model itself.

 ## Connection

 This package also provide triggers in connection level.
 They can be useful to control when an email must really be sent, or a resource must really be deleted from your diskj.